-The Government has announced plans to repeal Section 21 of the Housing Act 1988, which could put an end to “no-fault evictions” as part of its on-going project to create longer tenancies.
-The Government also announced concurrent plans to strengthen the grounds for eviction under Section 8 of the Housing Act 1988.
+The Government confirmed its intentions to repeal Section 21 of the Housing Act 1988 with the announcement of the Renters' Reform Bill.
+The abolition of Section 21 would put an end to so-called “no-fault evictions” as part of its on-going project to create longer tenancies.
+The Government also announced concurrent plans to strengthen the grounds for repossession under Section 8 of the Housing Act 1988.

 Currently, under Section 21, landlords can evict their tenants by providing them with two months’ notice once their fixed-term contract has come to an end.
 Landlords aren’t required to provide their tenants with a reason for eviction, hence the term “no-fault” eviction.